ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - Essences (burning, festering, hatred, etc) now unstack into unstacked versions
 - correct skill tabs are now infused from Blood Biddings
 - reduced distance for Force Cleave missile
 - all poison-based attacks and properties now have a global 2 second duration
 - + elemental skills now properly give their bonuses
-- Decrepify now properly reduces speed, attack rate AND cast rate (casters beware in Chaos Sanctuary)
+- Decrepify cast by monsters now properly reduces speed, attack rate AND cast rate (casters beware in Chaos Sanctuary)
+- Nerfed Confuse amplify damage synergy to only provide Amp damage if Amplify Damage is 20 base skill points
+* - changed Conversion skill to "Sacred Swordsmanship" that provides Weapon Block (no animation), increased attack rating, increased attack speed and synergises with Charge and Sanctuary Aura for two-handed swords ONLY

 Balances the following
 - renamed Skill Biddings to "Blood Biddings" and can only be infused into Sunder Charms